Firesphere/silverstripe-newsmodule/README.md

 As of version 2.0, multiple developers have contributed.
 Many thanks to them!
 Also, translators, thank you a lot!

-Thinking of helping?
-Read this: https://github.com/Firesphere/silverstripe-newsmodule/wiki/Contributing

-To include reCaptcha as anti-spam method, alter the NewsHolderPage on line 358.
+To include reCaptcha as anti-spam method, alter the NewsHolderPage on line 399.
 Change that one line to these three:
 ```
 		$form = (CommentForm::create($this, 'CommentForm', $siteconfig, $params));
 		$protector = SpamProtectorManager::update_form($form, 'Message');